ericnewton/many-lives/README.md

 that are needed by the datastructure data types and those functions have arguments like `self` or `This`.

-I never had an crash with a null pointer, or for that matter, any other runtime crash, which is that basic premise of Zig.
+I never had a crash with a null pointer, or for that matter, any other runtime crash, which is that basic premise of Zig.
 Development went about as fast as C++, and would have been faster with more online examples or library documentation.

 The compiler could complain more about unused variables, imports and